patstovepipe/AutoDiskCleanup/readme.md

 ### Features

 * Windows Service: Runs in the background to automatically delete old folders based on your configuration.
+* Easy Installation: Uses an MSI installer for simple deployment.
 * Logging: Detailed logs are written to a central location for troubleshooting.
 * Configurable Settings: Manage cleanup behavior through the `appsettings.json` file.
 * Unit Tests: Ensure code functionality by testing application logic.